Assistant Professor of Sociology

 Manuscripts In Progress

 Roberts, Leah and Jamie O'Quinn.
-"From Critiques to Correctives: Towards a Conceptual Framework for Social Justice Sexuality Education."
+"From Critiques to Correctives: Towards an Actionable Framework for Social Justice Sexuality Education."
+Under review.